 Chances are that if you’re experiencing pain due to arthritis, you’ll actually be a perfect candidate for a total ankle replacement procedure.
 This option retains the patient’s ability to move the foot up and down at the ankle joint because it does not rely on permanently attaching the tibia to the foot bone.
 Instead, ankle replacement (also called ankle arthroplasty) works much like the more well-known hip or knee replacement surgeries.
 The surgeon opens the joint to remove the damaged pieces and places prosthesis parts there instead.
 The “new” joint functions just like the old one, but without the pain!

 Total ankle replacement procedures are relatively new to the orthopedic scene.
 Although for years, they have been being performed successfully for years by surgeons like the ones at Rothman Institute, there is not as much historical data or post-surgery statistics for this procedure as there is for hip or knee replacements.
 However, ankle arthroplasty is considered to be a safe and extremely effective solution to those dealing with persistent ankle pain.

 Ask your physician which procedure is right for you!
 If you’re still looking for an experienced physician to help you through this process, call Rothman today and we’ll set you up with an appointment with one of our specialists.
-We have an entire team of surgeons dedicated specifically to addresses issues related to the foot and ankle.
+For more information, please visit us here or contact us at 1-800-321-9999.